nakatamaho/gmpxx_mkII/README.md

   mpf_class f(3.0, small_prec);
   mpf_class g(1 / f, very_large_prec);
   ```
-  Unlike `gmpxx.h` where the precision of an expression is lazily evaluated upon assignment, `gmpxx_mkII.h` evaluates expressions immediately with the precision of the assigned variable.
+  Unlike `gmpxx.h`, where the precision of an expression is lazily evaluated upon assignment, `gmpxx_mkII.h` evaluates expressions immediately with the precision of the assigned variable.
 In `gmpxx_mkII.h`, the expression `1/f` is evaluated with `small_prec`, then transferred to `g` at `very_large_prec`, ensuring more predictable behavior.

 - **Difference in Precision Assignment in Random Number Generation**:
   ```cpp